Meat isn’t murder if the beast died of natural causes, right?

 Finally, would you consider stuffing me when I die?
 I think that would be a nice gift to leave my children.

-I would be honored to stuff you, Chris.
+I would be honoured to stuff you, Chris.
 You seem like a lovely man.
 Your children will never know you had gone.
 We could put you on a remote control skateboard and roll you around New Jersey.

 And how much would you charge for that?